dmitiiv/stylelint-detect-unused-selectors/README.md

 ## Usage

-It works as a [stylelint](https://github.com/stylelint/stylelint) rule, and its plugin name is `plugin/no-unused-selectors`.
+It works as a [stylelint](https://github.com/stylelint/stylelint) rule, and its plugin name is `plugin/detect-unused-selectors`.
 An example configuration of stylelint would look like:

 ```
 {
   "plugins": [
-    "stylelint-no-unused-selectors"
+    "stylelint-detect-unused-selectors"
   ],
   "rules": {
-    "plugin/no-unused-selectors": true
+    "plugin/detect-unused-selectors": true
   }
 }
 ```